Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 ### Checking the status of remote build nodes

-Before a job is set up to be launched on a remote build node, IMS checks that it is ready to run remote jobs.
-If a node is registered as a remote build node, but is not able to run remote jobs, that node will not have remote jobs scheduled on it.
+Before a job is set up to be launched on a remote build node, IMS checks that there is a remote node capable of running the job.
+If a node is registered as a remote build node but is not able to run remote jobs, that node will not have remote jobs scheduled on it.
 The status of the remote build nodes may be queried.
 The status object will have a field `ableToRunJobs` that contains a boolean indicating if the node is able to run jobs.
 If the node is not able to run jobs, the status object will document the issue with running jobs on that node.

-* NOTE: a value of '-1' for `numCurrentJobs` indicates that the actual number of current jobs on the node was not able to be determined.
+In order to run jobs all of the following conditions must be met:

+* The IMS service can ssh to the node.
+* The node architecture must be determined and valid.
+* The `podman` executable must be installed.

 (`ncn-mw#`) To check the status of a particular remote build node: